top of page

 A Hard to Very Hard Natural Trail

-Includes short sections that significantly exceed (e.g., a C rating) UA Standards for no more than one of the following features - i.e., â€‹
+Includes at least one short section that significantly exceeds (e.g., a D rating) UA Standards for no more than one of the following features - i.e.,

 • Tread surface that is very soft